ionos-deploy-now/documentation/content/docs/create-sample.md

 ### Example of a file-based configuration

-This sample of .ionos.yaml demonstrates commonn settings available for configuration.
+This sample of .ionos.yaml demonstrates common settings available for configuration.
 You can find more sample files for common frameworks [here](/docs/framework-samples/).

 ``` yml
 ---